fablabnk/VaseProto/README.md

 ## Components can be given 'hoverable' tooltip labels

-In DelayParamsProto(), we call various config functions, each of which ends with a string which is the tooltip text e.g.
+In DelayProto(), we call various config functions, each of which ends with a string which is the tooltip text e.g.
 ```
 configParam(PARAM_ONE_PARAM, 0.f, 1.f, 1.f, "Delay Time");
 ```